Quantum Measurement, Complexity and Discrete Physics: The Collapse of the Wavefunction: A Proposal

-\begin{flushleft} and {\it S\/} refers to a symmetrization operator, which ensures that the combined wavefunction is antisymmetric with respect to the exchange of identical fermions and symmetric with respect to the exchange of identical bosons.
-The value of $\varepsilon$ will vary in each particular case, determined by the value that would be required to reduce the relative volume of the wavefunction by fraction {\it F\/}.
-I assume the probability distribution of the collapse centre and renormalization of the wavefunction after collapse would be determined the same way as in the GRW model, so as to closely preserve the statistics of the wavefunction.
-The important point to note is that the value of $\varepsilon$ will be much smaller for systems of a few number of particles than for systems of a large number of particles, as discussed earlier.
-The actual value of the form of the wavefunction before collapse and the values of the constants $V_{c}, F, a_{i}$ and $f_{0}$.
-I am not considering in detail experimental constraints in this paper, so I will not attempt to put bounds on the constants on the theory. \\ Unlike the GRW model, the model of collapse in CCQM preserves the symmetry of the wavefunction.
-Although the wavefunction will be antisymmetric under exchange of any two identical fermions within the wavefunction, there clearly will not any symmetry under exchange of particles represented by the wavefunction with particles not represented by the wavefunction.
-This is an immediate consequence of allowing wavefunctions smaller than the wavefunction of the entire universe.
-However, as pointed out by French and Taylor (1978, p.570) this will not give rise to observable consequences as long as the separate wavefunctions do not overlap in configuration space; in other words, as long as there are no regions in configuration space where both have non-zero magnitude.
-Conversely, if separate wavefunctions do overlap significantly, then there many be observable consequences of this lack of exchange symmetry.\\ An alternative would be to adopt a continuous, or at least quasi-continuous collapse process, one that retains the relative volume of the wavefunction at the critical volume $v_{c}$ despite the dynamic expansion of the wavefunction.
+An alternative would be to adopt a continuous, or at least quasi-continuous collapse process, one that retains the relative volume of the wavefunction at the critical volume $v_{c}$ despite the dynamic expansion of the wavefunction.
 (If nature is in fact discrete, the collapse process cannot be fully continuous, but could approximate a continuous process, that is what I mean by the term quasi-continuous.)
 This collapse process would act in a similar way to the CSL theory, designed to subject the wavefunction with a series of small ``hittings'', which would have the effect of maintaining the volume of the wavefunction at $v_{c}$ despite the dynamic expansion caused by the underlying Schr\"{o}dinger evolution of the wavefunction.
 Also like the CSL theory, the collapse process would occur in such a way that the wavefunction remains one contiguous whole.
 Over time the wavefunction would evolve in such a way to resemble the result of the evolution of the wavefunction under the discrete ``hits'' of the jump model.
 In this there is a similarity to the CSL theory: under the CSL theory, a state will evolve over time to a similar state to which the GRW theory would bring about ``all in one hit.''
 Under the jump model, as the wavefunction tends to spread, its relative volume reaches $v_{c}$, collapses to some fraction of this, then grows to $v_{c}$ before collapsing again.
 Under the quasi-continuous model, the relative volume would grow to $v_{c}$ then remain at that volume until such time as the wavefunction splits.
 A detailed treatment of the quasi-continuous collapse model is beyond the scope of this paper.